ryryanb/confidentialmessenger/README.md

-ConfidentialMessenger is a POC chat application I developed for a client.
-I will be expanding on the application introducing new features and also making it production-ready.
-The client repository where I originally pushed the code to is at: https://github.com/stefanotempesta/ConfidentialMessenger

 ConfidentialMessenger is a web chat application that demonstrates the use of Azure confidential computing features to protect data.
 The application builds on a simple web chat application enhancing the system's protection of sensitive data by using Azure's confidential computing technologies.
 The two ways the contact list is to be stored is:
   a. stored in a confidential database created in this way,confidential database you create in this way: https://docs.microsoft.com/en-us/sql/relational-databases/security/encryption/always-encrypted-enclaves?view=sql-server-ver15